learn-co-curriculum/phase-3-active-record-intro-to-rake/README.md

 As we move towards developing Sinatra and Rails web applications, you'll begin to use some common Rake tasks that handle certain database-related jobs.
-We'll be using a gem to setup some of these tasks for us, but it's still helpful to get an understanding of the syntax of Rake tasks so you can create your own.
+We'll be using a gem to set up some of these tasks for us, but it's still helpful to get an understanding of the syntax of Rake tasks so you can create your own.

 ### `rake db:migrate`